cloudposse/docs/content/tutorials/atmos-getting-started.md

 atmos terraform plan fetch-location --stack=example
 ```

-If you properly entered your command, you should see a successful plan which resulted in "No changes.
-Infrastructure is up-to-date."
+If you properly entered your command, you should see a successful plan which resulted in "Terraform will perform the following actions" followed by "Changes to Outputs."
 You'll notice this first executes a `terraform init` before doing the plan.
 This is intentional to ensure `atmos` can be invoked without prior project setup.
 Note, we'll discuss the currently unknown `--stack` parameter shortly.

 So now that we've done a plan... let's get this project applied.
 We could invoke `atmos terraform apply ...`, but our best option at this point would be to invoke `deploy` which will execute a terraform `init`, `plan`, and `apply` in sequential order: